KizeRemi/tekitizi/README.md

 Javascript project developed during the Master Web Developer at the ECV Digitale - Paris.

 Javascript OpenSource library that allows to integrate a slider of image directly on an html page.
-Once again This library is called, it adds an action button on each image that displays the image in large overlay.
+Once again this library is called, it adds an action button on each image that displays the image in large overlay.
 Several actions are then available for the user.

 ## Fonctionalities